Tindog - A dog magazine

 It’s important to remember that just because your dog ate a jalapeno before, or part of one, and was fine, doesn’t mean they will be next time.
 Spicy food is a foreign substance to a dog’s digestive tract, and it may not handle it the same way each time it comes across it.

-Humans are pretty weird and can really handle a lot.
+Humans are pretty weird and can handle a lot.
 And we think our dogs are the garbage disposal.

 Conclusion